wmhass/BDDComicsList/README.md

     And the list of comics has one or more items
     When I tapped on a comic title
     And the response is valid
-    Then present a list with the name of the characters of that comic
+    Then present a list with the name of the characters of that comic sorted by the first letter

 ### US03 - Present comic name in the title of the characters view
     As a user